Dog Immune Support Supplement

 • Transparent dosing — you should know exactly how much of each active ingredient is in every serving

 At Plentum, we formulated our all-in-one supplement around this exact philosophy.
-Colostrum, species-specific probiotics, prebiotics, a Canine complete dog oral health guide Postbiotic, and DHA work together to support gut barrier integrity, immune modulation, and whole-body resilience in a single daily serving.
+A postbiotic complex, colostrum, prebiotic fiber, and DHA work together to support gut barrier integrity, immune modulation, and whole-body resilience in a single daily serving.
+No live probiotic strains required.

 How Long Does It Take for Immune Supplements to Work?